 I am writing in support of the flexibility which will result from a 1332 State Innovation Waiver.
+December 2, 2016

-Alaska Division of Insurance Attn: Sarah Bailey PO Box 110805 Juneau, AK 99811-0805
+Alaska Division of Insurance Attn: Sarah Bailey PO Box 110805 Juneau, AK 99811-0805 mody

 Dear Sarah,

 Moda Health is supportive of the Alaska Reinsurance Program (ARP) and the 1332 waiver application, as this will help improve the predictability and sustainability of the individual market.